microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### VIDEO: Netron

-While we're waiting for the website to restart, lets take a look inside the ONNX model we just installed.
+[CLICK] While we're waiting for the website to restart, lets take a look inside the ONNX model we just installed.
 There's a nice little web app by Lutz Roeder called Netron, which allows us to inspect the neural networks in ONNX files.
 So let's go ahead and open that products.onnx file.
 Here you can see the actual layers of